milad-ai/db4032/syllabus.md

 ## Exams

-The course will include two exams.
+The course will include **two exams**.
 Both exams will assess the required readings and topics covered in class.
 The first exam will be an "in-class" midterm, while the second will be a final exam scheduled during the University's final examination period at the end of the semester.

 ## Attendance and Participation

-Attendance is required, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
+**Attendance is required**, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
 Active participation in both in-class activities and the online message board is highly encouraged.

 ## Grading
-- Class attendance and participation: 2 points
+- Class attendance and participation: **2** points
-- Homeworks: 4 points
+- Homeworks: **4** points
-- Final project: 3 points
+- Final project: **3** points
-- Midterm exam: 4 points
+- Midterm exam: **4** points
-- Final exam: 7 points
+- Final exam: **7** points

 ## Seeking Assistance